sirixdb/sirixdb.github.io/transactional-cursor-api.md

 resourceManager.beginNodeTrx(1000, TimeUnit.SECONDS, 30);
 ```

-You're also able to start a read/write Transaction and then revert to a former revision:
+Furthermore, we're able to start a read-write transaction and then revert to a former revision:

 ```java
 // Open a read/write transaction on the most recent revision, then revert to revision two and commit as a new revision. resourceManager.beginNodeTrx().revertTo(2).commit()
 ```
-Once we have committed more than one revision we can open it either by specifying the exact revision number or by a timestamp in which case the revision, which has been stored closest to the given timestamp is opened.
+Once we have committed more than one revision we can open it either by specifying the exact revision number or by a timestamp.

 ```java
 // To open a transactional read-only cursor on revision two.